 Now to the question of whether to double peel the broad beans.
 While very young pods can be cooked and eaten with the beans, this is not the recipe to try that.
 Should you peel the individual beans?
 It is a personal preference.
 I almost always peel them, but younger beans can be eaten as is.
 I find popping broad beans out of their individual skins can be meditative, and I prefer the taste and texture of peeled broad beans.
 But many people can’t be bothered.
 If you’re one of the latter, skip the skinning stage – you’ll need to cook the beans for a minute longer and you will lose the light texture of the naked beans.

-You might like other Broad Bean recipes – try this Tawa Broad Beans, and Five Bean Salad.
+You might like other Broad Bean recipes – try this Tawa Broad Beans, Broad Bean and Dill Rice, and Five Bean Salad.

 Are you looking for Radish recipes?
 Try Chinese Cabbage and Red Radish Salad with Peanut Dressing, and Red Radish and Green Mango Salad.

 Our Radish recipes are here and Broad Bean recipes here.
 Take some time and explore all of our Salad recipes, and explore our Easy Early Summer dishes.

 Continue reading “Red Radish and Broad Bean Salad”